Skip to content

 currency: "{{ currency | default('USD', true) }}"

-If there is a match, corresponding actions, usually adding a transaction, will be performed.
 The matched CSV transaction attributes will be provided as the values to render the Jinja2 template of the Beancount transaction.
+If it's a add_txn action, and the input file has prepend_postings or append_postings, we will combine the postings into the generated transactions.

 To avoid generating duplicate transactions in the Beancount file, we need to traverse the Beancount folder and find all the existing transactions that were previously imported.